 On the economic front, Belgium represents Sri Lanka's fourth largest market in the European Union.
-Overall trade with Belgium has grown by around 29% between 2005 and 2010, while Sri Lanka's exports have increased by 50% in US \$ terms during the same period.
+Overall trade with Belgium has grown by around 29% between 2005 and 2010, while Sri Lanka's exports have increased by 50% in US\$ terms during the same period.
 Sri Lanka continues to enjoy a favourable balance of trade.

-The major products that Sri Lanka exports to Belgium are cut and polished diamonds which accounted for 58% of imports in 2010, followed by apparels (23%), rubber products, mainly rubber gloves (7%) rubber tires (5%), tea (3%) and other miscellaneous products (4%).
+The major products that Sri Lanka exports to Belgium are cut and polished diamonds which accounted for 58% of imports in 2010, followed by apparels (23%), rubber products, mainly rubber gloves (7%) rubber tyres (5%), tea (3%) and other miscellaneous products (4%).
 Sri Lanka also offers IT services to Belgian companies.

 Sri Lanka's imports from Belgium include raw diamonds, malt extracts, medicines and vaccines, pharmaceutical products, paper and paperboard products.
 Belgium is also the fourth in terms of investment from countries in Europe.

-Belgian investors have already set up profitable ventures in the fields of manufacturing of tyres, lace, garments, cigars, meat products, sail boats etc. As noted, there is an added advantage coming to Sri Lanka, because companies manufacturing in Sri Lanka can enter markets in the Indian sub-continent, using Sri Lanka's existing Free Trade Agreements with India and Pakistan.
+Belgian investors have already set up profitable ventures in the fields of manufacturing of tyres, lace, garments, cigars, meat products, sail boats, etc. As noted, there is an added Euro 20 million.